Banks That Don’t Use ChexSystems in Arizona

 Banterra Bank

-Banterra Bank offers the Restart Checking account, perfect for individuals aiming to rebuild financial stability.
+Banterra Bank offers the Restart Checking account, a solid option for anyone working to rebuild their financial footing.

-Banterra Bank has branch locations in Scottsdale and Tempe, Arizona.
+While Banterra is primarily based in the Midwest, it also operates branch locations in Scottsdale and Tempe, Arizona.

 BOK Financial